Kobe Pryor, Myles Murphy add to No. 1-ranked Clemson recruiting class

-Clemson solidified what is on paper its best-ever recruiting class this weekend with a commitment Saturday from running back Kobe Pryor after a commitment from defensive end Myles Murphy on Friday night.
+Clemson solidified what is on paper its best-ever recruiting class this weekend with a commitment Saturday from running back Kobe Pryor after a commitment from defensive end Myles Murphy the night before.

 ESPN has Clemson No. 1 in its Class of 2020 rankings, ahead of Alabama, LSU and Georgia.